-Make the First Moment of Your Day Sacred
+Make the First Moment of Your Day Sacred mindfulness

 How you start your morning often sets the tone for your entire day.
 For the end of 2019, become intentional with coveting the sacred time of your morning.
 Whether it’s 10 minutes or a full hour, commit to carving out quiet time for meditation, preparing for your day, or any ritual that makes you happy and at peace.
 If you slip with making it happen, it’s okay!
 Choose to give yourself the love and grace you need and decide to try again.

-When Conflict Arise, Breathe It Out
+When Conflict Arises, Breathe It Out

 Now that you’ve experienced this glorious morning filled with downward facing dog and your favorite coffee, be prepared to be tested.
 I repeat: be prepared to be tested!
 That’s how the school of life works, right?
 We learn the knowledge and then receive the pop quiz (when we least expect it).

-As you’re going through your days and when you feel irritation creep in, allow yourself to really feel it.
+As you’re going through your days and you feel irritation creep in, allow yourself to really feel it.
 This permission is a subconscious form of acceptance.
 You’re not a bad person for being agitated.
 You’re human that is experiencing a natural part of life.
 You deserve permission to feel it.

-Breath in deeply as you feel that annoyance of whatever is bothering you — then breath it out.
+Breathe in deeply as you feel that annoyance of whatever is bothering you — then breathe it out.
 Breathe slowly and imagine yourself releasing the irritation out of your body.
 Do this as many times as you need (no words or additional thoughts required).
 Sit with your feet on the floor or stand straight.
 Allow your body to relax with the exhale, and smile!
 It sounds silly, but that smile seals the deal that you made it through.

 Are you willing to join me on the journey of mindfulness during the holidays?
 If so, share your experience with your community.